watem-sedem/watem-sedem/docs/calibration.rst

 (i.e. roads and water) are automatically appointed with a very high kTC value (i.e. 9999).

 To select the correct kTC-values,
-WaTEM-SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
+WaTEM/SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
 The optimal combination of both kTC-values is obtained by three criteria.

 The first step in the selection process is the calculation of the